A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Minnesota lawmakers considered, but did not pass, a bill in 2017 that would have allowed people to buy into MinnesotaCare, the state’s Basic Health Program (similar to Medicaid, but for people with slightly higher income).
 This issue was revisited in 2018 and DFLers still supported it in 2019, but it hasn’t gone anywhere yet.

 Thus far, Medicaid buy-in has not gained much traction.
 But Democrats have been warming to the idea of a public option or single-payer system.
 A public option program debuted in 2021 in Washington.
-Colorado enacted a watered-down version of a public option bill.
+Colorado enacted a watered-down version of a public option bill, and the plans became available for 2023 coverage.
 Nevada enacted public option legislation in 2021 but it won’t take effect until 2026.
 But none of these states have taken a Medicaid buy-in option.

 History of Medicaid expansion